rbianca14/katalon-example-project/README.md

-# Sauce Demo - Automation Practice Project
+# katalon-example-project - Automation Practice Project

 This repository contains an automated testing project for the [Sauce Demo](https://www.saucedemo.com/) website.
 It is built using **Katalon Studio** as part of my automation testing learning journey.